spiral/docs/views/overview.md

 Hello world, <?= $name ?>!
 ```

-This file can now be rendered and send to use browser:
+This file can now be rendered and send to user browser:

 ```php
 public function indexAction(ViewsInterface $views)